ADGEfficiency/energy-py/energypy/tests/readme.md

-Suite of tests for energy_py.
+Suite of tests for energypy - built using pytest

-Tests are built using py.test.